-- type single, significant keywords (e.g. the performer's [or composer's] surname - include a significant word from the title of the work - include the opus number (numerals/digits only) - include "sound" or "compact" - be sure to type "AND" between each keyword you may type his/her name as an AUTHOR:
+- type single, significant keywords (e.g. the performer's [or composer's] name or surname - include one significant word from the title of the work (do not type entire title - see LAST bullet) - include the opus number (numerals/digits only) - include sound or compact - "enclose titles of works in quotation marks"

-Very recent recordings may not yet be ordered - please check with the Reference Librarian.
+Very recent recordings may not yet be ordered - please check with the Director of the Music Library.

-If you are looking for a recording by a particular performer, e.g. Heifetz, Jascha
+If you seek a recording by a particular performer, you may type his/her name in an AUTHOR search:

+e.g. Heifetz, Jascha

-In addition to commercially-produced recordings, there are hundreds of Western Faculty of Music Student/Faculty/Guest Artist Recitals, which were taped during the period 1965 - the present.
+In addition to commercially-produced recordings, there are hundreds of Don Wright Faculty of Music Student/Faculty/Guest Artist Recitals, which were taped during the period 1965 - the present.